Guatemala official: 44 deportees tested positive for virus

 The Mexican authorities asked him if he wanted “to fight for papers or have them send us back to our country,” he said.

 “On Sunday my quarantine ends,” he said.
-“Thank God everything is normal.
-They told me they will give me a document (to certify he completed quarantine).”
+“Thank God everything is normal."

-AP writers Ben Fox in Washington and Elliot Spagat in San Diego contributed to this report.
+AP writers Ben Fox in Washington, Elliot Spagat in San Diego and Nomaan Merchant in Houston contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.